tacman/msgphp/docs/message-driven/message-bus.md

 A domain message bus is bound to `MsgPhp\Domain\Message\DomainMessageBusInterface`.
 Its purpose is to dispatch any type of message object and helps you to use [CQRS](cqrs.md) and [event sourcing](../event-sourcing/event-handlers.md).

+!!! note
+    See the [reference](../reference/messages.md) page for all available messages provided per domain

 ## API

 ### `dispatch(object $message): mixed`